tmeasday/storybook-skeleton/README.md

 - Only works with React projects.

-- Only works with CSF.
+- Only works with CSF (in particular ignores MDX files).

-- Doesn't work with MDX files.